If this is your first time in the class, you should:

-The class is divided into nine modules.
-Each module contains one or more chapters.
-Contained within each chapter is an on-line lesson of relevant materials from your textbook, including web links to related information.
-The on-line sessions are intended to guide you through the reading, and they are double spaced so that you may print them and supplement them with your own notes.
+The class is divided into three modules and three assignments.
+Each module contains one or more topics.
+Contained within each topic is an outline of relevant material from your textbook, including web links to related information.
+The outlines are intended to guide you through the reading, and they are double spaced so that you may print them and supplement them with your own notes.

 How this course is organized

-PRM 426 Parks and Recreation Administration and Finance is divided into six major areas.
+PRM 326 Inclusive Recreation is divided into six major areas.
 Buttons for these areas appear at the top of each page in the course.
 The six areas are:

 To communicate with any member of the course - student(s) or instructor - visit the communication page.